 Relay output on the receiver can function in either momentary or latching mode.
-By default, the mode is set to momentary.
-Modes selectable from the 1-way dipswitch.
+By default the mode is set to momentary.
+Modes selectable from the 2-way dipswitch.
+Dipswitch 1 corresponds to relay channel 1 and dipswitch 2 corresponds to relay channel 2.